turingschool-projects/kwk-level3-swift/sessions/classes_objects_slides.markdown

 MODEL: Instructor should model putting this code into their project's main.swift.
 Be careful - to run the code, you have to click the play button in top left-ish, OR `cmd + r `.
 ALSO, you have to open up the console drawer - click the center of the three icons in top right corner of Xcode.
 Notice that when you print(newStudent) - we get `ClassesObjects.Student` - that tells me this is an object from the class of 'Student'.
 Cool, but I wanted to the information - grade and studying - to show up.
 Change your print statement to print(newStudent.grade) and add in print(newStudent.studying) and print(newStudent.name) - run `cmd + r` again, and you should see `10`, then `Swift`, then `the name you typed in` printed out to the console.
-Explain to the students that by calling "dot then a property" we are accessing a specific property of this OBJECT.
+Explain to the students that by calling "dot then a property" we are **accessing** a specific property of this OBJECT.
+ACCESS -- in this case, checking or using the value of a property.

 ---